iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 The sunchokes grew okay through the season, though they "lodged" (i.e. fell over) after enduring some moderate winds.
 The first disappointment came when I dug them at the end of the season and discovered that they had created almost no edible tubers.
-Their root systems contained a few tubers too tiny to be practical and a ton of rhizomes (long-distance horizontal roots), which sounds like foreshadowing because it was.
+Their root systems contained a few tubers too tiny to be practical and a ton of rhizomes (long-distance horizontal roots), and if that sounds like foreshadowing it's because it is.

-The real bad news arrived the following spring, when hundreds of volunteer sunchoke plants appeared all around the circle garden.
+The real bad news arrived the following spring (2018), when hundreds of volunteer sunchoke plants appeared all around the circle garden.
 Not only were there a ton clustered around where I had planted the sunchokes the previous year, but seedlings were also showing up as far as five feet away.
 Turns out all those rhizomes had placed little tubers all over the place, ready to colonize.
 By this time, I had seeded the circle garden with native plants, and while sunchokes are technically a native, I didn't want them to dominate this area like they were clearly prepared to do.